 Your forties are a critical time to develop your long-term financial plan.
 But between growing children, school fees, credit card debts and mortgages, Life Insurance and the future of your finances can be a long way from your mind.

 At this age, it’s important to consider your insurance options, if you haven’t already.
-Life Insurance will protection your family if something happened to you, but would also help you form a long-term financial plan.
+Life Insurance will protect your family if something happened to you, but would also help you form a long-term financial plan.

 If you were to become ill or injured or pass away, there are probably many expenses that will need to be settled.
 You’re also leaving behind your children and partner, all of whom will need to be looked after financially.
 Even if you’re in a two-income household, it would be a big blow to your family if you were unable to earn an income.
+Think of all the debt repayment and education expenses, grocery bills, and travel costs.
+Hence apart from the male parent and partner, the female member too needs life insurance for 40year old females.

 Stay-at-home parents also need to consider insurance because of the invaluable work they do at home.
-Running the home and taking of the children is expensive to outsource, which you would need to do if you were unable to perform these functions yourself due to illness, injury or death.
+Running the home and taking of the children is expensive to outsource, which you would need to do if you were unable to perform these functions yourself due to illness, injury, or death.

 Life Cover is an important investment at this age to ensure that you and your family are protected in the event of an emergency.
 If you were to pass away, Life Cover will provide a lump sum payment to your nominated beneficiary.

 This payout will help cover the costs of your funeral, pay off your mortgage and other debts, and provide a level of financial security to your family in the future without you.
+And don’t forget to factor in taxes and inflation that eat into your savings.

 Total and Permanent Disability insurance will provide a lump sum payment to you if you’re injured and become permanently disabled.
 It helps pay for medical costs and your rehabilitation, while also settling any debts you may have.

 TPD insurance is particularly important if you do have a family and dependants, as it will be very difficult for them to fund your care and rehabilitation.
 You may think you don’t need TPD insurance if you’re covered by Work Cover, but any insurance through your work will only cover you if you become disabled as a direct result of your workplace – and even then your cover may not be as comprehensive as TPD cover.
+When you ask for a quote on life insurance for 40year old people, try to find out what disabilities are included and what are not because not all insurers recognise a fixed set of conditions as eligible to receive insurance.

 Trauma insurance, also known as critical illness insurance, will pay out a lump sum if you’re diagnosed with a serious medical condition.
 The payment is made when your illness is confirmed by a medical practitioner, not at death, to help cover medical costs and provide financial support to help your family with ongoing bills and other expenses.